YuLab-SMU/yulab-smu.github.io/content/contribution-tree-data.md

 </td>
 <td style="border:none;">

-Two general methods have been proposed and implemented, covering all aspects of the integration and visualization of phylogenetic data.
-The first method allows data to be mapped to the topology of the tree and supports the direct display of data or its mapping as visualization features; the second method reorganizes external data according to the tree topology, visualizes it in the manner specified by the user, and finally aligns the visualization result with the phylogenetic tree.
-These two general methods allow various heterogeneous data from different disciplines to be deciphered in the context of phylogenetics, which can contribute to the discovery of new patterns related or the proposal of new hypotheses.
-This work was published in [*Molecular Biology and Evolution 2018*](https://academic.oup.com/mbe/article/35/12/3041/5142656) (ESI highly cited).
-Based on this, the [ggtreeExtra](https://www.bioconductor.org/packages/ggtreeExtra) package was developed to enhance the integration and visualization capabilities for richly annotated data and was published in [*Molecular Biology and Evolution 2021*](https://doi.org/10.1093/molbev/msab166).
+Two comprehensive methods have been proposed and implemented to address all facets of integrating and visualizing phylogenetic data.
+The first method enables data to be directly mapped onto the tree's topology, facilitating the direct display of data or its transformation into visualization features.
+The second method involves the restructuring external data based on the tree's topology, allowing users to visualize it according to their specifications, and subsequently aligning the visualization with the phylogenetic tree.
+These two methods enable the integration of diverse heterogeneous data from various disciplines within the context of phylogenetics, thereby aiding in the discovery of new patterns or the formulation of novel hypotheses.
+This work, published in [*Molecular Biology and Evolution*](https://academic.oup.com/mbe/article/35/12/3041/5142656) in 2018 (ESI highly cited), served as the foundation for the development of the [ggtreeExtra](https://www.bioconductor.org/packages/ggtreeExtra) package.
+This package enhances integration and visualization capabilities for data richly annotated with additional features, and was published in [*Molecular Biology and Evolution*](https://doi.org/10.1093/molbev/msab166) in 2021.

 </td>
 </tr>